Blaizzy/mlx-embeddings/docs/Manpage.md

 Pin the specified *`formula`*, preventing them from being upgraded when issuing the `brew upgrade` *`formula`* command.
 See also `unpin`.

+Note: Other packages which depend on newer versions of a pinned formula might not install or run correctly.

 ### `postinstall`, `post_install` *`installed_formula`* [...]

 Rerun the post-install steps for *`formula`*.